sevas/sevas.github.io-src/_posts/euroscipy2010/2010-11-19-euroscipy2010-keynote-1.md

 ### Why python is the language of choice ?

 Python is a great tool for quick prototyping, unlike Java.
-It's also a general purpose programming language, suitable for many computing tasks, unlike matlab.
+It also is a general purpose programming language, suitable for many kinds of computing tasks, unlike matlab.
 In previous years, students were doing matlab after an introduction course with Java.
 It was hard to establish a connection between what was learned in the programming course, and all the apparent magic going on in matlab.
-Python offers a natural transition from matlab-style flat scripts, to full fledged object-oriented applications with complex GUIs, data processing, results reporting.
+Python offers a natural transition from matlab-style flat scripts, to full fledged object-oriented applications with complex GUIs, data processing and results reporting.

 Python is executable pseudo-code.
 This helps students focus on the problem to solve, rather than deal with the syntax.
-Producing an algorithmic solution improves how student actually understand the material.
+Producing an algorithmic solution improves how student effectively understands the material.
 This is what should matter first.